hneemann/Digital/README.md

 by the method of Quine and McCluskey.
 Also the truth table, can be derived from a circuit which contains simple combinatorial logic, D flip-flops or JK flip-flops, including the generation of the state transition table.
-Note, however, that a flip-flop which is constructed of Nor gates is not recognized as such.
+Note, however, that a flip-flop which is constructed of Nor gates is not recognized as a such.
 The analysis of sequential circuits works only with purely combinatorial circuits combined with the built-in D or JK flop flops.